rubrikinc/terraform-provider-rubrik/website/docs/index.html.markdown

 The following arguments are supported in the `provider` block:

 * `node_ip` - (Optional) The Node IP address of the Rubrik cluster you wish to connect to.
-The value may also be sourced from the `rubrik_cdm_node_ip` environment variable.
+The value may also be sourced from the `rubrik_node_ip` environment variable.

 * `username` - (Optional) The username of the Rubrik cluster you wish to connect to.
-The value may also be sourced from the `rubrik_cdm_username` environment variable.
+The value may also be sourced from the `rubrik_username` environment variable.

 * `password` - (Optional) The password of the Rubrik cluster you wish to connect to.
-The value may also be sourced from the `rubrik_cdm_password` environment variable
+The value may also be sourced from the `rubrik_password` environment variable